Samsung Galaxy S5: Camera

 The S5 includes a 16 megapixel (5312×2988) rear-facing camera, which offers 4K (2160p) video recording at 30 fps, phase detection autofocus (which Samsung claims to be able to focus in around 0.3 seconds), real-time HDR photos and video (of which the latter is available for the first time in a Samsung flagship mobile device), a BSI CMOS image sensor with Samsung's "ISOCELL" technology, which isolates the individual pixels inside the sensor to improve its ability to capture light and reduce crosstalk.
 The model number of the image sensor is S5K2P2XX.
 Compared to conventional BSI sensors, this reduces electrical crosstalk by about 30 percent.
 The camera is also able to record 1080p@60fps for smoother real-time playback.
 It can also record slow-motion videos with 720p at 120fps, but only encoded using the menial method.

 The front camera uses a Samsung CMOS S5K8B1YX03 image sensor, an aperture of 2.4 and captures both photos and videos at 1080p; the latter at 30 frames per second.

 Related section: Camera and gallery software.

 Miscellaneous

 Next to the camera's flash on the rear of the device is a new heart rate sensor, which can be used as part of the S Health software.

 The top of the device has an IR blaster and headphone jack.
 The IR blaster is a transmitter only and it has a built-in database of devices that can be controlled by Samsung's Smart Remote application.

-The Galaxy S5 lacks the thermometer (temperature) and hygrometer (humidity) sensors that both 2013's flagships, the Galaxy S4 and Galaxy Note 3 were equipped with.
+The Galaxy S5 lacks the thermometer (temperature) and hygrometer (humidity) sensors that both of Samsung's 2013 flagships, the Galaxy S4 and Galaxy Note 3 were equipped with.